isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-07-03-post-Ministerial Statement on the Rentals of State Properties by Second Minister for Law Mr Edwin Tong SC.md

 (2) The planning parameters determine how such land can be used, and for what purpose:

-a.
-For example, whether it can sustain high intensity development (such as high-rise buildings, commercial developments and so on).
+* For example, whether it can sustain high intensity development (such as high-rise buildings, commercial developments and so on).
-b.
-Or alternatively, whether it is zoned only for low intensity, landed properties only.
+* Or alternatively, whether it is zoned only for low intensity, landed properties only.

 (3) Where possible, we will also consider if these properties can be modified for other uses or be integrated as part of new developments, with a view to rejuvenating and revitalising the area.
 This allows for modernisation of the estate while preserving the property’s core heritage value.